-This reading will cover the basic categories and characteristics of alternative investments and how to value hedge funds, private equity, real estate, and commodities.
-We will also briefly look at the role they play in diversifying a portfolio.
+This reading will cover the basic categories and characteristics of alternative investments and how to value them.
+We will also briefly look at the role alternative investments play in diversifying a portfolio.

-Traditional investments: Long-only positions in stocks, bonds, and cash.
+Traditional investments refer to long-only positions in stocks, bonds, and cash.

 The general characteristics of alternative investments are listed below: